Probing multipolar order in the candidate altermagnet MnF$_2$ through the elastocaloric effect under strain

 These insights highlight that even very small deviations from stoichiometry can significantly affect the magnitude of $\lambda$ in AM insulators.
-For MnF$_2$, where only a single prior measurement exists~\cite{Bar88} (see End Matter, Sec.\,\ref{sec:PZM}), this sensitivity likely rationalizes remaining discrepancies of earlier studies with our results, in addition to experimental factors such as background signals.
+For MnF$_2$, where only a single prior measurement exists for this combination of strain and field~\cite{Bar88} (see End Matter, Sec.\,\ref{sec:PZM}), this sensitivity likely rationalizes remaining discrepancies of earlier studies with our results, in addition to experimental factors such as background signals.

-\textit{Summary and Outlook - } In this paper, we present a thermodynamic measurement of the octupolar symmetry of the AM order parameter in MnF$_2$.
-By exploiting the elastocaloric effect as an exceptionally sensitive probe of the strain- and field-dependence of the AM free energy, we determine the cusp-shaped dependence of the crossover scale $T^*$ at the AM phase transition as a function of the field conjugate to the AM order parameter.
-In this way, the underlying PZM makes it possible to observe the otherwise hidden AM order parameter, even in systems where the PZM coupling is relatively weak.
+\textit{Summary and outlook - } In this Letter, we establish a direct thermodynamic measurement of the octupolar symmetry of the AM order parameter of MnF$_2$.
+By exploiting the elastocaloric effect as an exceptionally sensitive probe of the strain and field dependence of the AM free energy, we determine the cusp-shaped dependence of the crossover scale $T^*$ at the AM phase transition as a function of the field conjugate to the AM order parameter.
+In this way, the underlying PZM makes it possible to observe the otherwise hidden AM order parameter experimentally, even in systems, such as MnF$_2$, where the PZM coupling is relatively weak.

 Taken together, the present results open the way to applying this novel ECE methodology to other AM candidates with varying $\lambda$.
-In AMs with a two orders of magnitude larger $\lambda$, substantial ECE signatures at finite $\hat{h}$ -- of the type shown in Fig.~\ref{fig:4}(c) -- should emerge.
+In AMs with a 2 orders of magnitude larger $\lambda$, substantial ECE signatures at finite $\hat{h}$ -- of the type shown in Fig.~\ref{fig:4}(c) -- should emerge.
 In this case, therefore, ECE measurements should not only enable measurements of the crossover lines and of the entropy accumulation close to $T_c$, but should also allow the determination of the AM susceptibility for $T\,\gg\,T_c$ \cite{Chakarborty2025,Steward25,Ye24}.
-Since we expect that $\lambda$ can be orders of magnitude larger in AM metals, where a band gap is absent, we anticipate that the ECE measurements will be particularly powerful in metallic $d$-wave AMs like KV$_2$Se$_2$O.
+Since we suggest from our DFT results that $\lambda$ can be orders of magnitude larger in AM metals, where a band gap is absent, ECE measurements should be particularly powerful in metallic $d$-wave AMs.

 Importantly, the finite SOC in real materials will also extend the reach of ECE measurements beyond $d$-wave octupolar AMs.
 This is because in higher-order $g$-wave AMs such as hematite \cite{Verbeek24} and MnTe and CrSb, even though spin-group symmetries forbid intrinsic octupole moments, SOC necessarily induce them \cite{Fernandes2024_AM,Jaeschke2025,Buiarelli2025}, thereby leading to PZM responses \cite{Andratskil67,Aoy24}.